hiwind/samples/README.md

 vars.php - Quickly collect backwards compatible GET and POST variables into a single variable.

 write_files.php - Easily create, rewrite, append & delete files.
 Includes a safer method for rewriting files if the content would not be changed.

+zoom-document.js - Zoom entire website page in and out by scaling the body tag.
+Also supports shift- or shift+ keyboard inputs to zoom.